afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 You didn't even have a choice over the fact whether you are getting it and it was less of a newspaper and more like a giant billboard full of shitty ads.
 Many people used that one to wrap smelly food in it instead of reading it.
-Now the second one was the premium one.
+Now the second one was a premium one.
 You had to pay to get the second one and boy it was worth it: amongst the mundane provincial news about a lost cat, jokes stolen from back-then internet and a crossword, one would find science & technology tidbits like the gem above.
 The local newspaper had a section that